platformsh/platformsh-docs/src/configuration/services/network-storage.md

 (This is a reference to a version of our network storage implementation, not to a version of a 3rd party application.)

+## Supported regions

+The Network storage service is available on all regions except:

+* eu.platform.sh
+* us.platform.sh

+If you are on one of those and require the service we suggest you (migrate)[https://docs.platform.sh/tutorials/region-migration.html#region-migration] your project to one of the newer regions (such as eu-2, us-2, ca, au, fr-1 or de-2).

 ## Define the service

 First, declare a new service in the `services.yaml` file like so: